akouz/HBus/README.md

 CRC covers message content.
 Prefix and SOF exluded.
 Sender calculates CRC before byte-stuffing added to the message.
 Receiver calculates CRC after byte-stuffing removed from the received message.

-While debugging nodes, it is possible to transfer text messages diorng the pause from EOF to Prefix.
+While debugging nodes, it is possible to transfer text messages duirng the pause from EOF to Prefix.
 In normal operation all debugging traffic shold be switched off.

 ## Fields